-Staff support to the Panel will be provided through the Office of the Chief of Poilce with additional assistance provided from the Office of the City Manager.
+Staff support to the Panel is provided through the Office of the Chief of Police with additional assistance provided from the Office of the City Manager.

 Contact Lieutenant Dan Olsen or Management Analyst Laurel James for more information:

 Documents and Meeting Recordings